emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC-and-NVIDIA-Shield-TV-with-1080p-GUI.md

 With Shield Android TV software v3.2 and 3.3, refresh rate switching defaults to RGB.
 It overrides the color space setting (YCbCr, RGB).

-Refresh rate switching doesn't work if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.
+Refresh rate switching may not work properly if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.

-HDR is active only in 4K at 40/59.94/60Hz.
-[See these instructions for 4K](https://github.com/koying/SPMC/wiki/Recommended-video-settings-for-SPMC%2C-NVIDIA-Shield-TV-and-UHD-%284K%29-TVs-with-4K-GUI).